NicolasMachado/Happy-Hour/README.md

 # Happy-Hour
-Create and manage your bar in Happy Hour, a PC game created with Game Maker.
+Happy Hour is a PC game in which you create and manage a bar.
+On opening day, the money is tight, but it's up to you to transform your modest bar into a fancy successful establishment with a great reputation.